ANDORRA FAST FACTS

 Car Travel: Since there are no airports or trains, car travel to Andorra is the most efficient option.
 Andorra boasts of an impressive network of roads that are clean and well-maintained.
 Hence, driving from Spain or France to Andorra should be a breeze.

 Trivia: Andorra has no official army.
 It relies on France’s and Spain’s army for protection.
 In case of emergency, the law of Andorra requires all men (aged 21 to 60) to serve the country.

 The cuisine in Andorra is mainly Catalan.
+However, the authentic Andorran cuisine is characterized by bold and exciting flavors.
+The unique location of this country has plenty of influence on the dishes and tastes of the local cuisine.
 Also, you can expect restaurants or dining out in general to be quite expensive.
 You have to try a few of the local cuisine’s specialties such as the following:

 Coques – This is a flavored flat cake, which is also very popular in Andorra.
 It is a type of pastry that originated mainly in Catalonia region.
 It is comparable to the pizza for the Italians.

 Truites de Carreroles – This omelette dish is made with mushroom and is popular in Andorra.
 The highlight of the dish is therefore the special type of mushroom used for cooking it.

 Tablas de embutidos – This dish is made with an assortment of cold cuts including dry pork sausage, chorizo and other black and white meats such as longanissa, bringuera, and salchichon.